 Find out who targets you with digital advertising

 Politicians have always used misleading ads and campaign tricks to win votes.
-But because of how Big Tech enables campaigns to secretly launch thousands of ads at once, today’s voters are seeing more ads that are more divisive and more misleading than ever before.
+But because Big Tech enables campaigns to secretly launch thousands of ads at once, today’s voters are seeing ads that are more divisive and misleading than ever before.

-We believe that these platforms have too much power over our civic conversations; that privately targeted political ads increase polarization and mistrust within local constituencies; and that neither campaigns nor Big Tech will behave more responsibly without public pressure and transparency.
+We believe that these platforms have too much power over our civic conversations; that privately targeted political ads increase polarization and mistrust and that neither campaigns nor Big Tech will behave more responsibly without public pressure and transparency.

-That’s why we launched Who Targets Me – a free browser extension that lets you contribute to a crowdsourced library of political ads.
-You can compare the ads that you see to those that your neighbors and friends are seeing.
-And you can hold your local candidates accountable, by signing up for notifications to track their spending and ad buys.
+That’s why we run Who Targets Me – a free browser extension that lets you contribute to a crowdsourced library of political ads.

-By tracking how campaigns are using Big Tech to privately target voters, we can reform how politics is done in our country, protect a fair democratic process, and start to repair our national conversation.
+By tracking how campaigns are using Big Tech to privately target voters, we can contribute to reform of how politics is done, protect a fair democratic process and elections, and start to repair our national conversation.